 Our staff and programs create a supportive and empowering environment for building skills, taking challenges and broadening horizons.
 Our wide variety of specialty areas allows campers to enjoy daily athletic, creative, aquatic, group building, personal challenge and environmental experiences.
 All of our activities are led by trained staff and strike a balance between skill development and personal enjoyment.
 Our daily elective program provides the opportunity for teens to customize their own experience and build up their own specific abilities and competencies.

 Our teens develop a deep and individual sense of connection to Israel and Zionism, through exploration of the ideals, realities and challenges of the Jewish state.
 Participants enjoy a flavor of Israel throughout the entire experience – deeply engaging with and exploring Israel’s culture, history, people, food and more.
 Tel Yehudah is proud to have a strong delegation of Israeli staff each summer, who help participants create a personal relationship to a multi-faceted Israel.
-Through our partnership with Camp Kimama in Israel, our second session, Global Teen Community, includes dozens of Israeli teens at Tel Yehudah.

 Throughout all of our programs, our teens develop a deep commitment to social responsibility and social change, along with the necessary leadership and activism tools and skills.
 Along with learning about activism and leadership, all of our teens take on authentic leadership roles within camp to plan and lead activities for their own peers.